-VALID NTRP COMPUTER RATINGS FOR PARTICIPATION IN USTA LEAGUE IN 2023
+VALID NTRP COMPUTER RATINGS FOR PARTICIPATION IN USTA LEAGUE IN 2025

-Players who are 59 years or under during the 2023 League Year will have their most current computer rating displayed in TennisLink.
+Players who are 59 years or under during the 2025 League Year will have their most current computer rating displayed in TennisLink.
 They must self-rate if their NTRP rating is older than 3 years.

-Exception: A player who receives a published (M) or (T) rating and chooses to participate in the Adult Division will be required to self-rate even if the (M) or (T) rating is less than 3 years old.
+Exception: A player who receives a published (M), (T), or (A) Automatic Appeal-Mixed or Tournament rating and chooses to participate in the Adult Division will be required to self-rate even if the (M), (T), or (A) rating is less than 3 years old, unless such player has a valid Self (S) rating.

-X indicates the years of valid computer rating in TennisLink for play in 2023
+X indicates the years of valid computer rating in TennisLink for play in 2025

-Players who will be 60 years or older during the 2023 League Year will have their most current computer rating displayed in TennisLink.
+Players who will be 60 years or older during the 2025 League Year will have their most current computer rating displayed in TennisLink.
 They must self-rate if their NTRP rating is older than 2 years.

-Exception: A player who receives a published (M) or (T) rating and chooses to participate in the Adult Division will be required to self-rate even if the (M) or (T) rating is less than 2 years old.
+Exception: A player who receives a published (M), (T), or (A) Automatic Appeal Mixed or Tournament rating and chooses to participate in the Adult Division will be required to self-rate even if the (M), (T), or (A) rating is less than 2 years old, unless such player has a valid Self (S) rating.

-X indicates the years of valid computer rating in TennisLink for play in 2023.
+X indicates the years of valid computer rating in TennisLink for play in 2025.